 Is the advantageous effects or merits of the invention required to be stated in the description?

-An applicant should describe an advantageous effect of a claimed invention over the relevant prior art, if any, as far as he/she knows.
+An applicant should describe an advantageous effect of a claimed invention over the relevant prior art, if any, as far as they know.

 How the claims must be supported by the description?